Short story by Michael Botur

 ‘One word does not a business plan make, Joseph Timothy.’

 ‘We’ll be strippers, yo.
 Pay our fuckin child support off, right?’
 JT flashed his hypnotic teeth.
 ‘Get some serious pudenda.
 Three of us.
 Power trio.
 Eh?
-Need your approval here, Mish.
+We need your approval here, Mish.
 That a awesome plan or what?’

-‘The strength implicit in a quadrilateral is important, from a marketing perspective.
+‘The strength implicit in a four-cornered structure is essential for marketing, psychologically.
 Don’t worry.
 I have a gentleman in mind.’

 - THE NATION’S PREMIER EROTIC PERFORMANCE TROUPE

-Gramps raised a palm to halt the line of sweaty drunk guys while he dealt with his friends.
+Gramps raised a palm to halt the line of sweaty drunk guys while he listened to his friends’ pitch.

-‘Gramps, bro,’ JT began, flapping his salesman hands, ‘This is your last night working for sixteen bucks fifty an hour.
+‘Gramps, bro,’ JT began, flapping his sales fingers, ‘This is your last night working for sixteen bucks fifty an hour.
 Know why?
 Tonight’s the night you just got inducted into the nation’s premier erotic performance troupe: The Sensation.
 That’s what we’re called.’